pingcap/docs-dm/en/migrate-data-using-dm.md

     | Upstream MySQL-2 | 172.16.10.82 | 3306 | root | VjX8cEeTX+qcvZ3bPaO4h0C80pe/1aU= |
     | Downstream TiDB | 172.16.10.83 | 4000 | root | |

+The list of privileges needed on the MySQL host can be found in the [precheck](precheck.md) documentation.

 ## Step 3: Create data source

 1. Write MySQL-1 related information to `conf/source1.yaml`: